iamdhakrey/rustycord/docs/index.md

 ## Overview

-RustCord is a modern Discord bot library that provides a clean, type-safe API for building Discord bots.
+rustycord is a modern Discord bot library that provides a clean, type-safe API for building Discord bots.
 Built with performance and reliability in mind, it offers comprehensive logging, flexible message handling, and an intuitive event system.

 ## Key Features